 The Vampyre by John Polidori

 On the same fateful night that saw the creation of Frankenstein the first-ever vampire story was also created.
 John Polidori was Byron’s personal physician and was present at Lake Geneva in 1816.
-During the same writing competition which saw Mary Shelley write Frankenstein, Polidori took up a fragment that Byron had written in order to create his tale.
+During the same writing competition which saw Mary Shelley write Frankenstein, Polidori took up a fragment that Byron had written to create his tale.
 The Vampyre isn’t the longest tale but it is worth a read.
 If only for the fact that this is the definition of the vampire that we now know.
 Before Polidori, the vampire was simply a demon but after The Vampyre, they transformed into seductive gentlemen that preyed on young, innocent women.

 The Castle of Otranto by Horace Walpole

 The Castle of Otranto is about as far back as you can go for gothic fiction.
 Yes, you’ll find earlier works that utilise the same sort of features but it is Horace Walpole who really defined what we have come to know as gothic fiction.
 He first presented the tale as fact but came clean about its fictional beginnings in its second edition.
 I know I’ve out this third but Walpole probably shouldn’t be at the start of your reading list.
 It’s worth doing if you’re really getting into the gothic tradition but it, inevitably, feels outdated and slow.
 There are greater books out there but, as a historical tool, this novel has an important place.

 Melmoth the Wanderer by Charles Maturin